Sanofi and CVS are building COVID-safe flu vaccination stations

 The upcoming flu season threatens to add further complication to an already raging pandemic.
-That’s why French pharmaceutical company Sanofi is working with CVS to create walk-up and drive-through vaccination stations to inoculate people against the flu.
+That’s why French pharmaceutical company Sanofi is working with CVS and other retail pharmacies to create walk-up and drive-through vaccination stations to inoculate people against the flu.

 “Two respiratory infections co-circulating is very, very problematic.
 So having a safe environment for people to get vaccinated is very important,” Elaine O’Hara, head of vaccines for Sanofi North America, said at a press conference on Monday.
 With another wave of COVID-19 infections expected to rise this fall, health experts are worried that Americans are at risk of catching both COVID-19 and the flu.

 Sanofi’s vaccine leadership says they’ve developed a blueprint for how to bring flu vaccines to the public in a way that feels safe.
 The document advises that physicians create walk-up or curbside vaccine stations and set up online appointment booking, an easy way to obtain patient immunization records and verify insurance.
-The company says CVS will be one of its partners putting those plans into practice this fall.
+The company says CVS, Walmart, and Walgreens will be among its partners putting those plans into practice this fall.
 Sanofi is shipping 80 million flu vaccines to the U.S.

 Sanofi’s plans are designed to combat this year’s unique barriers to widespread flu vaccination.
 Many people get their annual flu vaccine at work, but with many offices working remotely, workers are left to get vaccines from their doctor’s office or a local clinic.
-People have been wary of the doctor’s office: visits to primary care doctors dropped substantially during the begnning of the outbreak in the U.S. in March and April.
+People have been wary of the doctor’s office: visits to primary care doctors dropped substantially during the beginning of the outbreak in the U.S. in March and April.
 While those figures have rebounded, they still sit slightly below pre-pandemic levels, indicating that people may be hesitant to go in for a check-up or to get a vaccine shot, according to data published by the Common Wealth Fund.
 That data also shows that children’s visits to the doctor have not picked back up the way that adult visits have.

 “There’s no point in making 80 million influenza vaccines if [they’re] not going to end up in arms,” O’Hara said.